bambooforest/IntroDataScience_Fall_2022/3_data/README.md

 Why is important to keep this in mind?
-How you can programmatically access, perform functions or statistics on these data types – whether in programming code or in statistical methods – depends on what **type** of data you are dealing with.
+How you can programmatically access, perform functions or statistics on these data types – whether in programming code or with statistical methods – depends on what **type** of data you are dealing with.
 For example:

--   You cannot apply arithmetic to qualitative / categorical values
+-   You cannot apply arithmetic to qualitative / categorical values.
--   Ordinal scales are equidistant, so you can rank them, but how much x from y are is unknown
+-   Ordinal scales are equidistant, so you can rank them, but how much x is from y is unknown.

 One last distinction to make clear is between the term “variable” in computer programming and in statistical analysis.

+A [variable in computer
+programming](https://en.wikipedia.org/wiki/Variable_(computer_science))
-A [variable in computer programming](https://en.wikipedia.org/wiki/Variable_(computer_science)) is used to store information that can be referenced and manipulated by a computer program.
-One assigns a value to a variable, e.g. in R:
+is used to store information that can be referenced and manipulated by a computer program.
+One assigns a value to a variable, e.g., in R:

 ``` r
 my_name <- 'Steven'